hibbitts-design/docsify-this/docs/README.md

 #### What Problem Does Docsify-This Solve?

-Docsify-This provides a quick way to transform and style [Markdown content](https://www.markdownguide.org/basic-syntax/) into visually appealing web pages without requiring a website setup, build process, or in-depth technical knowledge.
+Docsify-This provides a quick way to transform and style [Markdown content](https://www.markdownguide.org/basic-syntax/) into visually appealing web pages without requiring a webserver, website setup, build process, or in-depth technical knowledge.
 Designed for rapid, flexible content sharing, Docsify-This enables almost instant publishing and seamless content distribution across multiple platforms.

 With Docsify-This you can: